 “The whole case is about Young Thug — Jeffrey Lamar Williams.
 That’s who they want.
 My client don’t want to talk about Jeffery Williams,” Hudson said.

-A prosecutor with the Fulton County District Attorney’s office said Hudson was told if Murphy cooperated with the DA’s office, the office would cooperate with him routine in such cases.
+A prosecutor with the Fulton County District Attorney’s office said Hudson was told if Murphy cooperated with the DA’s office, the office would cooperate with him routinely in such cases.

 Hudson said he acknowledges before Murphy, who surrendered on the YSL racketeering conspiracy indictment, went to prison in 2016.

 - Rapper Gunna surrenders on RICO charges related to gang indictment of Young Thug, YSL members

 - Here are the people facing charges in the indictment that includes rapper Young Thug